Episode353/wwg24/README.txt

 	- Magic wand weapon?
 	- A guitar that shoots musicv as bullet gun, reload the gun by cocking the frettboard from the neck to the bodty and when shooting the effeftrs come from the nck of the guitar
-	- Another movement based weapon like the rocket launcher would be really cool
+	- Another movement based weapon like the rocket launcher would be really cool -Portal Gun
+	- The Power
+		- has a number of different effects such as low gravity or resistance
+		- only one effect can be active at a time

 	Website:
 		- Would be cool if there was a page to upload user created maps that could be added to the game